Lesson 1

 Person[] public people;

-Now we’re going to learn how to create new Persons and add them to our people array.
+Now we’re going to learn how to create new Person

 // create a New Person: